Footprints on the Moon (1975 film)

-Footprints on the Moon (Le orme, "The Footprints"), also released as Primal Impulse, is a 1975 Italian mystery thriller film starring Florinda Bolkan and Klaus Kinski.
-It concerns Alice, a translator with an unexplained two-day gap in her memory who follows clues to a mysterious seaside town for answers, where the unfamiliar residents seem to recognize her as a different woman named Nicole.
+Footprints on the Moon (Le orme, also released as Primal Impulse) is a 1975 Italian giallo film written and directed by Luigi Bazzoni, and starring Florinda Bolkan, Peter McEnery, Lila Kedrova, Nicoletta Elmi, and Klaus Kinski.
+It concerns Alice (Bolkan), a translator with an unexplained two-day gap in her memory who follows clues to a mysterious seaside town for answers, where the unfamiliar residents seem to recognize her as a different woman named Nicole.

 Plot

 The film opens with a stylized scene of a spacecraft landing on the moon.
 Under the orders of an evil flight controller named Blackmann, an unconscious astronaut is dragged out and left on the surface.
 The astronaut comes to and watches in terror as the craft lifts off, leaving him stranded.

 Alice Cespi, a translator working for the Italian government, awakens to the phone ringing in her Rome apartment on what she believes is a Tuesday morning.
 The call is from her friend Mary, asking to be picked up from the airport.
 Mary says she tried to call her several times the previous day, but did not receive an answer.
 In the car, before dropping Mary off on the way to work, Alice reveals she has been having nightmares about a movie she saw many years ago called Footprints on the Moon where an astronaut was abandoned during a lunar mission (the clip shown at the beginning of the film).

 She arrives at the government offices but is reprimanded for failing to report to work for the past two days.
 Alice discovers that it is actually Thursday, not Tuesday.
 She remembers feeling paranoid while translating a live speech Monday afternoon that everyone in the room was watching her, causing her to flee the building in a panic.
 Her memory stops there, leaving a two-day gap.
-Returning to her apartment, she notices several strange things, including a bloodstained dress in her closet she doesn't recall buying, a torn postcard from a hotel in the Turkish island town of Garma, and a single earring missing its partner.
-Distressed by memories of Footprints on the Moon and visions of a distinctive stained-glass window featuring peacocks, she heads to Garma for answers.
+Returning to her apartment, she notices several strange things, including a bloodstained dress in her closet she doesn't recall buying, a torn postcard from a hotel on a Turkish island town, and a single earring missing its partner.
+Distressed by memories of Footprints on the Moon and visions of a distinctive stained-glass window featuring peacocks, she heads to Turkey for answers.

-Arriving in Garma, Alice accepts a ride to her hotel from Henry, a friendly man with a bandaged hand.
+Arriving in Turkey, Alice accepts a ride to her hotel from Henry, a friendly man with a bandaged hand.
 She thinks she recognizes him from somewhere but can't place him.
-At the hotel, she meets a girl vacationing with her family, Paula Burton.
+At the hotel, she meets a young girl vacationing with her family, Paula Burton.
 Paula initially mistakes her for a different woman who was on the island earlier that week, Nicole.
 Paula tells Alice that Nicole was rude to the other hotel guests, acted erratically, and lit fires in the woods near the beach before disappearing.
 That night, she has nightmares of the film again.